Frome: To the present day

 Utility services came quite early in Frome with Cockey setting up a gas facility in Welshpool in 1831.
 Water was available from springs; the principal source was from a fountain at the foot of Church Steps, fed by stream that flowed under the graveyard.
-It was not until 1880, after a local company failed to deliver, that local government stepped in and opened a Water Works with a piped supply system.
+After a local company failed to deliver piped water in 1880, the local government stepped in and opened a Water Works with a piped supply system.
 A sewage farm was not installed until 1885.
-It was 1903 before mains electricity was introduced into the town.
+Mains electricity was then introduced into the town in 1903.

-In World War I a large number of men from Frome and the surrounding villages enlisted.
+In World War I, a large number of men from Frome and the surrounding villages enlisted.
 The Somerset Infantry was the primary recruiter; other county regiments from around Somerset took in many others.
 Some born in Frome joined up in the country they had emigrated to: Australia and Canada.
 The Royal Navy, the Royal Flying Corps, the British Red Cross and the Royal Army Medical Corps all took in volunteers and conscripts, as did multiple different regiments from across the UK.
 Over 450 lives, ranging from a brigadier-general to scores of privates and able seamen, were lost in the conflict, now recorded on memorials throughout the area and elsewhere.
 A record of more than 140 local survivors of WWI has been published.
 These survivors included Charlie Robbins who was the model for the bronze statue forged by the Singer company which now stands as the memorial for the fallen of Frome.

 The population fell and in the 1930s it was slightly smaller than it had been in the mid 19th century.
 Other industries such as printing, light engineering, metal casting, carpeting and dairying continued, many taking old premises from the cloth mills and others being sited at the new Marston Road Trading Estate which led to growth after World War II, including the construction of council houses.
+The town now has several new build housing estates (as of 2025) constructed around the suburbs, mostly around the Adderwell area.

 Governance and public services

 Local government

-The town elects three members to Somerset County Council, each from a separate county division.
-At the last election in May 2017, the Green Party won in two divisions (East and West) and the Conservatives won Frome North.

-Frome is the largest town within the Somerset non-metropolitan district of Mendip, although the administrative centre is Shepton Mallet.
-Prior to 1974 it was administered by Frome Urban District.
-Frome has eleven councillors on Mendip District Council, two from each of the town council wards except for Oakfield, which elects one.
-After the 2019 elections, five were Liberal Democrats, four for The Green Party, one for the Conservatives and one elected as an Independent.
+Frome has two tiers of local government.
+At the upper level, it is in the unitary authority of Somerset.
+It elects six members to Somerset Council from three electoral wards.

-The civil parish of Frome has adopted the style of a town, and there is a Town Council of 17 members.
-Councillors are elected by eight wards: three each for Berkley Down, college and Keyford wards, two each for Market, Oakfield and Park wards, and one each for the Highpoint and Innox wards.
+At the lower level, it is a civil parish with a parish council which styles itself as Frome Town Council.
+The council has 17 members elected from eight wards: three each for Berkley Down, college and Keyford wards, two each for Market, Oakfield and Park wards, and one each for the Highpoint and Innox wards.
 In May 2019 all 17 council members elected were members of the Independents for Frome party (ifF).

+Historically, from 1894 to 1974, Frome was administered by Frome Urban District, while surrounding parishes were administered by a separate Frome Rural District Council.
+From 1974 to 2023, Frome was part of Mendip District, electing 11 members to the district council and 3 members to Somerset County Council.